Updated for 2023

-Charlottesville, VA, is one of the best Christmas towns in the US to visit according to several publications!
+According to several publications, Charlottesville, VA, is one of the best US Christmas towns to visit!
 These include Fodors, Huffington Post, Forbes, and Simplemost.
 That many people can’t be wrong, and we agree!
 What makes Charlottesville such a great place to visit during the holiday season?

 All of these publications mention the fabulous Downtown Charlottesville Mall.
-It is one of the longest pedestrian malls in the U.S., stretching to a total of eight blocks.
-It runs from 6th St NE to Old Preston Ave, extending to Water St. On the east end is the Ting Pavilion, an outdoor concert venue.
-Several side streets are paved in brick, like the main walkway.
-The entire area is closed to traffic making it the perfect place for shopping and celebrating!
+It is one of the longest pedestrian malls in the U.S., stretching to eight blocks.
+It runs from 6th St NE to Old Preston Ave, extending to Water St. Several side streets, like the main walkway, are paved in brick.
+On the east end is the Ting Pavilion, an outdoor concert venue.
+The entire area is closed to traffic, making it the perfect place for shopping and celebrating!

 The Grand Illumination